particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### SKU availability 2024-08-28

+The EDGEAISNSRKIT and PHN2EDGEKIT are no longer available.

 ### 2G/3G sunset date updates 2024-08-21

 Several 2G and 3G sunset dates, mainly in Europe, were updated.